PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 But the words of the motherly giant echoed again in her thoughts: “You think you can hide it?
 Oh, beautiful young thing.
 You're growing up too fast.
 You can't hide it.”

 Tom felt the surprise and shock again.
-For all the times she had come to terms with this it returned to unsettle her.
+For all the times she thought she had come to terms with this it returned to unsettle her.

 Disturbing thoughts chased her focus, but she was quicker; giving her attention to the giant apple.
 It sat yards away, at least what remained of it.